stormideas/storyteller-isolated-azure-func-telemetry/README.md

 In the in-process model, the solution was to register an `ITelemetryInitializer` with the `IServiceCollection` and then you could watch for `RequestTelemetry` and modify the `Success` property based on the response code.

-However, in the the isolated functions model, the functions host and your functions code run as two separate processes.
+However, in the isolated functions model, the functions host and your functions code run as two separate processes.
 The functions host recieves the incoming request then communicates with your worker process via gRPC.
 Although some telemetry data can be handled in the worker, only the host handles the `RequestTelemetry`.
 So even if you register an `ITelemetryInitializer` in your worker, you will never receive any `RequestTelemetry` events.
 The only way to get access to the `RequestTelemetry` is to do it from the host.

 Unfortunately, the code you write in your function app only runs in the worker process and there is no way to 'reach into' the host to modify its behavior.